prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/migration_guide/index.md

    sed -i "s/FUNKWHALE_VERSION=latest/FUNKWHALE_VERSION=$FUNKWHALE_VERSION/" .env
    ```

 5. Copy the settings from your old `.env` file to your new `.env` file.
-These will be added to the bottom of the file.
-Check the file and remove any duplicated settings after copying.

    ```{code} bash
    cat .env.bak >> .env